Configure and Manage Stopwords and Stoplists for Full-Text Search

-A stopword can be a word with meaning in a specific language, or it can be a token that does not have linguistic meaning.
+Stopwords.
+A stopword can be a word with meaning in a specific language.
 For example, in the English language, words such as "a," "and," "is," and "the" are left out of the full-text index since they are known to be useless to a search.
+A stopword can also be a token that does not have linguistic meaning.

-You can create a stoplist in any of the following ways:
+You can use an existsing stoplist in the following ways:

-Using the system-supplied stoplist in the database.
-SQL Server ships with a system stoplist that contains the most commonly used stopwords for each supported language, that is for every language that is associated with given word breakers by default.
-The system stoplist contains common stopwords for all supported languages.
-You can copy the system stoplist, and customize your copy by adding and removing stopwords.
+Use the system-supplied stoplist in the database.
+SQL Server ships with a system stoplist that contains the most commonly used stopwords for each supported language, that is for every language associated with given word breakers by default.
+You can copy the system stoplist and customize your copy by adding and removing stopwords.

 The system stoplist is installed in the Resource database.

-Using an existing custom stoplist from any other database in the current server instance and then adding and dropping stopwords as necessary.
+Use an existing custom stoplist from another database in the current server instance, then add or drop stopwords as appropriate.

 In Object Explorer, expand the server.